abhayagiri/beginning-our-day/manuscripts/markdown/vol2-talks.md

 join the group, he’d often get the last broom, which was usually some scruffy old thing, made of a few little twigs that didn’t really do much.
-Ajahn Sumedho said he would go along and scratch a bit at the ground, stand, wait, internally grumbling and complaining, saying to himself, *This is really stupid.
+Ajahn Sumedho said he would go along and scratch a bit at the ground, stand, wait, internally grumble and complain, saying to himself, *This is really stupid.
 I don’t like this.
 Why do we have to do this?* His mind would go on and on.
 Of course, Ajahn Chah noticed what was happening, and one day during the sweeping period he walked past